rogerxaic/EventStreams/eventstreams127.md

 ## Provision an {{site.data.keyword.messagehub}} instance

 As a prerequisite, you must first provision an {{site.data.keyword.messagehub}} service instance for either the Standard or Enterprise plan.
-Provisioning an {{site.data.keyword.messagehub}} instance might incur a charge.
 Next, obtain {{site.data.keyword.messagehub}} API connection details by completing the following tasks.

 ## Standard plan overview
 {: #connect_standard}

 Services that are provisioned using the Standard Plan are Cloud Foundry services.
 This means that they are deployed into a Cloud Foundry Organization and Space, and are grouped in the dashboard under the heading **Cloud Foundry Services**.
-The method you use to connect an application depends on where the application is deployed, that is in Cloud Foundry or outside it.
+The method you use to connect an application depends on where the application is deployed, that is in Cloud Foundry or deployed outside Cloud Foundry, for example in the Kubernetes Service.

 ## Cloud Foundry applications on the Standard plan